Webs of Safety and Care Grants | 15 June 2024

 Additional criteria and pro-tips for applicants:

-• If you have conducted a safety and care needs assessment before, you can apply for this grant right away!
+If you have previously conducted safety and care needs assessment on your own, you can apply for this grant right away.
 Just make sure to include a copy of your needs assessment report in your application — we assure you that it will remain confidential and shared with anyone outside UAF A&P.

-• Your proposal must clearly describe how the proposed initiative will address the safety and care needs identified in the beeds assessment.
+Your proposal must clearly describe how the proposed initiative will address the safety and care needs identified in the needs assessment.

 How to apply for WSC Grant?